s1l1c0np1r4t3/Hacktoria-CTF-WriteUps/Easy/TheKillerClown.md

 This looked like a very promising possibility to me.
 Knowing I needed the park name and the path name for the password I noted the park name was "Cedar Rose Park" and started to look for the path name.

-There was no signs or paths name availabe from street so I back to normal view to see if it wasn't marked on the map.
+There was no signs or path names availabe from street so I went back to normal view to see if it was marked on the map.

 On this photo I marked the location of the street view, bench and building.
 As well as I circled the name of the path "Ohlone Greenway."

 <img width="500" src="https://user-images.githubusercontent.com/56886006/203392134-26afa722-1071-4029-b0f0-6dd6c52d1a98.png">

-Now I have the name of a park and pathway in that park that seems like a very good possibility to try asthe password for the file supplied by the suspect.
+Now I have the name of a park and pathway in that park that seems like a very good possibility to try as the password for the file supplied by the suspect.
 Cedar Rose Park, Ohlone Greenway.

 > Sample password, no caps: local-park-name-dirty-mud-path